bbouthot/hello-world/README.md

 My first repo

 This is my first experience with git hub, Im tryin to get better at it so that I can make our website better.
 Im not allowed to do this until I understand git.

+This is an addition that I made through my console!.